MolSSI/QCFractal/docs/source/overview/tasks_services.rst

 necessary for computation.
 This data is what is actually sent to the compute manager.
 Typically, a user does not need to access this object, but it can be useful for developers and for debugging purposes.

-This :class:`~qcportal.record_models.RecordTask` also contains the routing tag and priority.
+This :class:`~qcportal.record_models.RecordTask` also contains the compute tag and priority.
 After successful completion, the associated task is removed from the database.

 .. image:: ../graphics/tasks_diagram.svg